Playlogic Entertainment: History

-Playlogic Entertainment, Inc. was listed on the 'OTCBB' in New York, (ticker symbol: PLGC) as of June 2005 and completed all SEC required filings until Q1 2010.
-The stock is currently pink sheet and Playlogic Entertainment Inc. has been renamed to Donar Ventures.
+Playlogic Entertainment, Inc. was listed on the 'OTCBB' in New York, (ticker symbol: PLGC) in June 2005 and completed all SEC required filings until Q1 2010.
+The company renamed their listing and stock from Playlogic Entertainment Inc. to Donar Ventures in April 2011.

-Playlogic International N.V. was a full subsidiary of Playlogic Entertainment, Inc. and was based in Amsterdam, the Netherlands.
-Playlogic published a variety of games developed internationally but also through their in-house production facility, Playlogic Game Factory BV.
+Playlogic International N.V. was a full subsidiary of Playlogic Entertainment, Inc. based in Amsterdam.
+Playlogic published games developed internationally as well as in-house through Playlogic Game Factory BV, a studio based in Breda with a team of around 80 people.